magenta-aps/mox/doc/user/api-overview.rst

   and their fields may be found at the URL ``/<service>/classes/``.
 E.g. at ``/organisation/classes``.

-* Finally a schema for a given object a schema is provided under ``/<service>/<object>/schema``.
+* Finally a schema for a given object is provided under ``/<service>/<object>/schema``.
 E.g.
   ``/organisation/organisationenhed/schema``